MicrosoftDocs/visualstudio-docs/docs/ide/reference/convert-get-method-to-property-csharp.md

 ---
-title: "Convert Get method to property - Refactoring (C#) | Microsoft Docs" ms.custom: "" ms.date: "11/27/2017"
+title: "Convert Get method to property and convert a property to a Get method in C# | Microsoft Docs" ms.custom: "" ms.date: "11/27/2017" ms.reviewer: ""
-ms.reviewer: ""